To the Members

 There were no qualifications or reservations or adverse remarks made by the StatutoryAuditors for the standalone financial statements or consolidated financial statements.However the auditors have made following observations:

-"Emphasis of Matters on standalone financial statements:
+Emphasis of Matter on Standalone financial statements:

-We draw attention to Note No. 28 of the standalone financial statements related tolitigation with the borrower.
-Pending adjudication of the matter by the HonourableSupreme Court in the opinion of the management no provision or adjustment is required inthe books of accounts.
+We draw attention to note no. 27 of the standalone financial statements related tolitigation with the borrower.
+Pending adjudication of the matter by the Honourable SupremeCourt in the opinion of the management no provision or adjustment is required in thebooks of accounts.
 Our report is not modified in respect of this matter.
 Emphasis ofMatter on Consolidated financial statements:

 QUALIFICATIONS RESERVATION OR ADVERSE REMARK OR DISCLAIMER MADE BY THE SECRETARIALAUDITOR

-M/s Navneet K. Arora & Co.
-Company Secretaries was appointed as SecretarialAuditor of the Company for the Financial Year 2015-16.
-The Secretarial Auditor hasreported that the Company has in his opinion complied with the applicable provisions ofthe Companies Act 2013 and the Rules made thereunder as notified by Ministry of CorporateAffairs and the Memorandum and Articles of Association of the Company.
-The SecretarialAuditor also reported that during the periodunder review the Company has complied withthe provisions of the Reserve Bank of IndiaAct read with applicable Non-Banking Financial Companies (Reserve Bank) Directions as amended till date except delay in filing ofe-returns in Form No(s) NBS-7 for the quarter ended 30th September 2015 andfor the quarter ended 31st December 2015.
-Also there was delay in filing ofNBFCs-ND-SI (both Provisional and Final) return for the quarter ended 31st December2015 and NBS-7 for the quarter ended 31st March 2016 was not filed withReserve Bank of India till date.
+M/s Navneet K. Arora & Co LLP Company Secretaries was appointed as SecretarialAuditor of the Company for the Financial Year 2016-17.
+The Secretarial Auditor hasreported that the Company has in their opinion complied with the provisions of theCompanies Act 2013 and the Rules made thereunder as notified by Ministry of CorporateAffairs and related matters.
+The Secretarial Auditor also reported that during the periodunder review the Company has complied with the provisions of the Reserve Bank of IndiaAct read with applicable Non-Banking Financial Companies (Reserve Bank) Directions asapplicable except delay in filing of e-returns in Form No(s) NBS-7 for the quarter ended30th June 2016 and 31st December 2016.

 DECLARATION BY INDEPENDENT DIRECTORS

-Your Company has requisite number of Independent Directors on the Board.
-Pursuant tothe provisions of the Companies Act 2013 your Company has obtainedDeclaration of Independence from the Independent Directors under Section 149 of theCompanies Act 2013.
+Pursuant to the provisions of the Companies Act 2013 your Company has obtainedDeclaration of Independence from the Independent Director under Section 149 of theCompanies Act 2013.

 INTERNAL FINANCIAL CONTROL

-Your Company has in place an Internal Financial Control driven by the policies andprocedures adopted by the company for ensuring the orderly and efficient conduct of itsbusiness including adherence to companys policies the safeguarding of its assets theprevention and detection of frauds and errors the accuracy and completeness of theaccounting records and the timely preparation of reliable financial information.
+Your Company has in place an Internal Financial Control driven by the policies andprocedures adopted by the company for ensuring the orderly and efficient conduct of itsbusiness including adherence to company's policies the safeguarding of its assets theprevention and detection of frauds and errors the accuracy and completeness of theaccounting records and the timely preparation of reliable financial information.
 TheInternal Financial Control was evaluated by the Audit Committee of Directors during theyear under report.

-DIRECTORS RESPONSIBILITY STATEMENT
+DIRECTORS' RESPONSIBILITY STATEMENT

-Pursuant to the requirement under Section 134 of the Companies Act 2013 with respectto Directors Responsibility Statement it is hereby confirmed:
+Pursuant to the requirement under Section 134 of the Companies Act 2013 with respectto Directors' Responsibility Statement it is hereby confirmed: